Powered by MOMENTUM MEDIA

 “There have been some opportunities now for the older generations to make those contributions that they perhaps haven't had in the past,” he said.

-“This is really the area where advisors can add a lot of value to their older client base, to use those contributions.
+“This is the area where advisors can add a lot of value to their older client base, to use those contributions.
 For the younger age group, it’s difficult to know why there has been such a significant decline in NCCs, but it could be the rise in the cost of living, and they are nervous about their discretionary money.”

 Class operations general manager Kate Anderson said successive interest rate rises and inflation may have impacted the ability of younger trustees to make contributions.

 “Interest rates have gone up, so they don’t have all that extra income they can put into super.
-Cost of living has also gone up and they may have used all their savings that they had saved during COVID,” she said.
+Cost of living has also gone up and they may have used all their savings that they had saved during COVID,” Anderson said.

 “A lot of people may be giving that extra money that they would have contributed to super to their children so they can fund their rising interest rates or get a deposit for a home.”